Design Decisions

 Tag Preservation Through Compaction

-This is why tag quality matters at assignment time: tags are the permanent index.
+This is why tag quality matters at assignment time: tags are the primary index.
+A bad tag persists until the vocabulary lifecycle corrects it, and everything stored under it in the meantime inherits the damage.

 Chain Collapse Over Truncation